preactjs/preact-www/content/en/blog/signal-boosting.md

  1. If the computed signal is listening to notifications, and hasn't been notified since the last run, then bail out & return the cached value.

- 1. Re-evaluate the dependencies in the order of use.
+ 1. Re-evaluate the dependencies in order.
 Check their version numbers.
 If no dependency has changed its version number, even after re-evaluation, then bail out & return the cached value.

+  This step is the reason why we paid special attention to keeping dependencies in their order of use.
+If a dependency changes, then we don't want to re-evaluate dependencies coming later in the list because it might just be unnecessary work.
+Who knows, maybe the change in that first dependency causes the next compute function run to drop the latter dependencies.

  1. Run the computation function.
 If the returned value is different from the cached one, then increment the computed signal's version number.
 Cache and return the new value.